leocornus/angular-trac-client/docs/angular-trac-client-0.1.rst

   from a json format file.
   The unit test cases will use simulated respnse to avoid the dependence on a real server.
+- Release 0.0.5, routing and multiple views.
+  Briefly, we will have views to list tickets, add ticket, upload ticket, view ticket, etc.
+  Also we will adding some actions: delete, close, etc.

 Dependences
 -----------